Fred Gladding

 For his career, he compiled a 48–34 record and 109 saves in 450 appearances, all but one as a relief pitcher, with a 3.13 earned run average and 394 strikeouts in 601 innings pitched.
-Gladding led the National League in saves with Houston in 1969, the first season the statistic was recognized.
+Gladding led the National League in saves with Houston in 1969, the first season the statistic was officially recognized.

-In seven seasons with the Tigers, Gladding compiled a record of 26–11 and a 2.70 ERA in 217 games.
+In seven seasons with the Tigers, Gladding compiled a career record of 26–11 and a 2.70 ERA in 217 games.
 His .703 winning percentage with the Tigers is the highest in the franchise's history for a pitcher appearing in at least 200 games for the team.
 He returned to Detroit in 1976 as pitching coach and served three seasons on the staff of manager Ralph Houk.